benbridle/pikpok-code-sample/README.md

 Open a web browser and navigate to `localhost:8004/` to use the application.

 The Web API can be interacted with directly by visiting `localhost:8004/api/{endpoint}`.
 See `app/routes/api.py` for available endpoints.

+## Known bugs

+- On Google Chrome, using autofill in the 'Create account' and 'Login' forms changes the font.

+## Future work

+- Create tests for the web dashboard using Selenium.
+- Add functionality to interact with profiles inside the account dashboard.
+- Get the test suite to shut down the Flask server more elegantly